The infinitesimal projective rigidity under Dehn filling: Rigid slopes

-\begin{definition} Let $M^3$ be a cusped hyperbolic manifold of finite volume which is infinitesimally projectively rigid.
-Let $\gamma$ be a slope of $\partial_1 M$, We say that $\gamma$ is a \emph{flexing slope} if the map
+\begin{definition} Let $M^3$ be a cusped hyperbolic manifold of finite volume which is infinitesimally projectively rigid with respect to the cusps.
+Let $\gamma$ be a slope of $\partial_1 M$, We say that $\gamma$ is a \emph{rigid slope} if the map

 is nontrivial. \end{definition}